Saeed-Abedini/Quera-Task-Manager/README.md

 We hope that Task Manager will greatly assist you and your team in managing tasks effectively and staying organized.
 Happy task management!

 ## [Live demo](https://quera-task-manager.vercel.app/)
-* Use a vpn, otherwise you will not be able to work with the app properly
+* Use a VPN, otherwise you will not be able to work with the app properly
 * If you have no time to explore every feature of the app use this account <br>
 email: `user@gmail.com` <br>
 password: `User1234@`